 The reasoning behind the lying is often so the individual can hide from the consequences of their own actions.
-This, in turn, brings on feelings of shame and guilt, causing the person to isolate themselves.
+This, in turn, brings on feelings of shame and too much guilt, causing the person to isolate themselves.
 Isolation can lead to depression and anxiety, which when mixed with feelings of guilt and shame can cause mental and emotional relapse that can lead to substance use disorder.
 It’s a vicious cycle that can be prevented by being honest from the start.

 Stuck in Addiction

 Recovery can feel impossible if one is not willing to be open and honest with themselves and the people around them.
 This is because those that lie are often living in denial, hiding away from the difficult challenges that lie ahead.
 Self-deception is a common defense mechanism used by addicts to avoid confronting their issues.
 The recovery process cannot progress this way, as you cannot take the appropriate steps to fix your problems if you refuse to be honest with yourself or the people around you about your addiction.
 If an individual fails to establish honesty as a personal quality, they may be at a higher risk of relapse.

 Lying is often used to justify someone’s continued addiction.
 Being unable to manage your life without the aid of drugs or alcohol makes recovery impossible as you fall back into old habits.
 You must face difficulties as they come to you, practicing honesty every single day to make it second nature.
 To help this process, try keeping a journal to monitor your behavior, recording any instances of dishonesty in your life so you are aware and can change this behavior.

 The Mind of an Addict